hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

   Generated at {% raw %}{{ generation_time }}{% endraw %}.
 ```

-Promptory renders templates with Jinja `StrictUndefined`.
-Missing variables fail
+Promptory renders these with Jinja's `StrictUndefined`, on purpose.
+A missing
-instead of silently becoming empty strings.
-That is an intentional safety choice.
+variable throws an exception instead of quietly becoming an empty string.
+Silent
-Silent prompt rendering failures are hard to debug because they often look like
+prompt rendering failures are hard to debug because they often look like model
-model behavior problems later.
+behavior problems later.

-Rendering happens during release.
-The CLI path is:
+Rendering itself happens at release time, through two commands:

 ```bash
 uv run prompt check
 uv run prompt release --patch
 ```

-`prompt check` validates the drafts and variable declarations. `prompt release`
+`prompt check` catches problems early: bad drafts, missing variable
+declarations. `prompt release` does the real work.
+It renders the declared
-renders the declared templates, parses the rendered YAML, writes a new immutable
+templates, parses the rendered YAML, and drops the output into a new immutable
-version directory, and updates `current.json`.
+version directory before updating `current.json`.

+Variables don't always come from the CLI, though.
+When a release needs them
-If a release needs variables, the Python API supplies them explicitly:
+supplied programmatically, the Python API takes them directly:

 ```python
 from promptory.manager import PromptManager